 Paclitaxel is a prominent natural compound used for the treatment of refractory cancers.
 It was discovered as part of a National Cancer Institute program where extracts of thousands of plants were screened for anticancer activity more than half a century ago.

-Paclitaxel is derived from Taxus brevifolia – slow-growing and rare evergreen found in the old-growth forests of the Pacific Northwest (also known as the yew tree).
-Human race has made use of the yew since the beginning of time in order to make spear points and other weapons, household implements and diverse tools.
+Paclitaxel is derived from Taxus brevifolia is a rare and slow-growing evergreen found in the old-growth forests of the Pacific Northwest (also known as the yew tree).
+Humanity has made use of the yew since the beginning of time in order to make spear points and other weapons, household implements and diverse tools.
 Although throughout history it had mythological associations with death, today yew is responsible for one of the most widely used anticancer agents in the world.

 Discovery of paclitaxel

 Samples of the Pacific yew's bark were initially collected in 1962 by Arthur Barclay and other investigators from the US Department of Agriculture (USDA), contracted by the National Cancer Institute (NCI) to find natural products that might treat cancer.
 They were then sent to Wisconsin Alumni Research Foundation in order to prepare crude extracts to be tested on oral epidermoid carcinoma cell culture – a cell line derived from human cancer.